Origin-Byte/nft-protocol/rfc/README.md

 By removing the concept of `TransferCap`s in favor of a purely event-based proposal, ie. the safe _only_ emits events when an NFT is listed, we lose some important properties: auctions and exclusive listing (although can be patched on).
-This argument is based on the hypothetical Safe entry functions discussed during the Sui Builder House:
+This argument is based on the hypothetical Safe entry functions discussed at the Sui Builder House:

 - `list(Safe, Safe, Price)`
 - `buy(Safe, Safe, Payer)`